TanwiSharma54/Cookbook/DesignDocuments/WeeklyReflection.md

 Tasks Completed:

-Completed Problem Statement
+Completed Problem Statement.

-Reviewed Google APIs and spoonacular APIs to use
+Reviewed Google APIs and spoonacular APIs to use.

-List technologies, versions and how they will be used Write project plan
+List technologies, versions and how they will be used.

+Write project plan.

-Document application flow
+Document application flow.

 1: Problem statement, project plan, screen design and time log pushed to GitHub.

 Week 5
 10/02/2016 - 9 hours

 Tasks Completed:

-Selected Google oAuth API for login/authentication Selected API from spoonacular.com
+Selected Google oAuth API for login/authentication.

+Selected API from spoonacular.com.

 Watched HTML 5, jquery, CSS3 tutorial videos.